Nkluge-correa/TeenyTinyCastle/README.md

 ## Machine Learning Fairness ⚖️

 - **Learn how to measure the "fairness" of an ML model** by using [fairness metrics in the _Credit Cart Dataset_](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/bbe9c0a77499fa68de7c6d53bf5ef7e0b43a25e0/ML%20Fairness/fair_metrics_Credit_card_approval.ipynb).
+- **When dealing with certain datasets, like the `Adult Census Dataset`** we learn that [interpreting fairness metrics, and choosing which one to use](xxx), can be a challenge.
 - Use the [AIF360](https://aif360.mybluemix.net/) library to **correct a dataset** (_- the Hogwarts case -_) using the [Disparate Impact Remover](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/bbe9c0a77499fa68de7c6d53bf5ef7e0b43a25e0/ML%20Fairness/disparate_impact_remove_Hogwarts.ipynb).
 - Learn how to apply the [Ceteris paribus principle](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/bbe9c0a77499fa68de7c6d53bf5ef7e0b43a25e0/ML%20Fairness/ceteris_paribus_profiles.ipynb) to create a "**_What-if_**" model.
 Evaluate a classifier using **Counterfactual Fairness**.